There was a time when you could Google “virtual machine software,” and only VMware and Java would come up.

 Pick Your Favorite Color!

-And then there’s 5 more choices that are better suited for installing on server hardware.
+And then there are 6 more choices that are better suited for installing on server hardware.
 They all have their pluses and minuses.
 Does and don’ts.
 Lovers and haters.
-Chose one, or two, or three, or all 10.
+Choose one software, or two, or three, or all 11 alternatives.

 Best Virtual Machines That Run on a Desktop OS

 1. VMware Player is a FREEWARE for personal use software that will allow you to mount and run VMs directly from a Windows or Linux desktop.
-Though it lacks the ability to create new VMs from an ISO, it is still a powerful virtual machine software.
+Though it cannot create new VMs from an ISO, it is still a powerful virtual machine software.

-There is also a VMware Player Plus version with enhanced features but it will require purchasing a licenses.
+There is also a VMware Player Plus version with enhanced features, but it will require purchasing a license.
 Click Here To Download VMware Player

 2. Oracle VM VirtualBox is another cool FREE virtual machine software if you’re looking for an alternative to VMware Workstation.
 And it’s an excellent choice for beginners.
 Great for lab testing and running from the desktop, VirtualBox installs on Windows, OS X, Solaris, and Linux.

-Unlike VM Player this FREEWARE allows creation of new virtual machines from ISO or importing.
+Unlike VM Player this FREEWARE allows the creation of new virtual machines from ISO or importing.
 And will run most 32 and 64bit operating systems as a VM.
 Click Here To Download VirtualBox (Oracle also has OVM which is not listed in my top ten)